pcruz1905/extension_vs/README.md

 This extension contributes the following settings:

-- `sellhubb.kvAccountId`: Cloudflare account ID for accessing KV
+- `sellhubb.r2AccountId`: Your Cloudflare account ID
+- `sellhubb.r2AccessKeyId`: The R2 Access Key ID
+- `sellhubb.r2SecretAccessKey`: The R2 Secret Access Key
-- `sellhubb.kvNamespaceId`: KV namespace ID where components are stored
+- `sellhubb.r2BucketName`: The name of the R2 bucket where components are stored.
-- `sellhubb.kvApiToken`: Cloudflare API token with KV read permissions

-## KV Data Structure
+## R2 Data Structure

-The extension expects the following keys in your KV namespace:
+The extension expects the following keys in your R2:

 ### Component Manifest

 **Key**: `components:manifest`

 ```json